browserengineering/book/book/scheduling.md

 Summary
 =======

-This chapter explained in some detail the two-thread rendering system at the core of modern browsers.
+This chapter demonstrated the two-thread rendering system at the core of modern browsers.
 The main points to remember are:

 - The browser organizes work into task queues, with tasks for things like running JavaScript, handling user input, and rendering the page.
 - The goal is to consistently generate frames to the screen at a 60Hz cadence, which means a 16ms budget to draw each animation frame.
 - The browser has two main threads.
-The main thread runs JavaScript and the special rendering task.
+- The main thread runs JavaScript and the special rendering task.
-- The browser draws the display list to the screen, handles/dispatches input events, and performs scrolling.
-The main thread communicates with the browser thread via `commit`, which synchronizes the two threads.
+- The browser thread draws the display list to the screen, handles/dispatches input events, and performs scrolling.
+- The main thread communicates with the browser thread via `commit`, which synchronizes the two threads.

 Additionally, you've seen how hard it is to move tasks between the two threads, such as the challenges involved in scrolling on the browser